At D23, the Walt Disney Company laid out its plans for its Disney Plus streaming service, calling it “the future of the company.”

 Disney+ is gearing up to be a monster of a streaming platform.
 Judging from this gigantic batch of shows and films, viewers will be in Disney heaven when it launches.
 There’s something for everyone here, wouldn’t you agree?
 Let us know which shows or films you’re most excited for in the comments below!

 For a monthly price of $6.99 or an annual rate of $69.99, Disney+ offers viewers of all ages a compelling price-to-value proposition, with a consumer-friendly experience that’s easy-to-navigate with personalized recommendations, high-quality and commercial-free viewing, up to four concurrent streams and unlimited downloads with no up-charges.
-At launch, you’ll be able to stream Disney+ on these platforms and products: Apple TV, iPad, iPhone, Android mobile devices, Android TV, Chromecast, Desktop web browsers, PlayStation 4, Roku streaming players, Roku TV, Xbox One.
+Disney will also offer a Disney+ bundle that will include Hulu and ESPN+.
+At launch, you’ll be able to stream the Disney+ app on these platforms and products: Apple TV, iPad, iPhone, Android mobile devices, Android TV, Chromecast, Desktop web browsers, PlayStation 4, Roku streaming players, Roku TV, Xbox One.

-The Disney+ app experience, available to consumers on November 12, 2019.
+The Disney+ app experience, available to consumers on November 12, 2019, at 6 am EST.